spress/spress.yosymfony.com/_posts/2015-10-18-spress-2-0-0-beta-is-here.md

 ### self-update command

 Keeping Spress up to date is straightforward as of this release.
-Then to update to the next Spress 2.0.0-rc just type `spress self-update` or `spress selfupdate`
+To update to the next Spress 2.0.0-rc just type `spress self-update` or `spress selfupdate`

 ### Taxonomy generator